All Recipes/ Latest Posts/ Sauces and Dressings/ Vegan/ Vegetarian

 In a classic chimichurri sauce recipe, you will see red pepper flakes or crushed red pepper.
 As I avoid lectins, and this website only features low-lectin recipes, we will skip these.

-If you love the strong garlic taste, feel free to add one or two garlic cloves.
+If you love the strong garlic taste, add one or two garlic cloves.

 How to use this parsley chimichurri recipe

-My favorite way to serve this sauce is with grilled steak or any kind of roasted and grilled meats.
-But it works even with eggs and roasted vegetables, or to complement a vegetarian meal like Roasted Mushrooms and Millet Polenta.
+My favorite way to serve this sauce is with grilled steak or roasted and grilled meats.
+But it works even with eggs and roasted vegetables or complementing a vegetarian meal like Roasted Mushrooms and Millet Polenta.

 I often use chimichurri sauce with sumac as a marinade for meats.